Rachel Reimer (she/they)

 Rachel's studies began with research on women's leadership in Palestinian refugee camps, a project for the UN Women's Program in Lebanon (UNRWA, 2008).

-She transitioned into wildland fire and took her curiosity about leadership with her.
-She began leading a wildfire crew in 2012, and took a step off the fireline and into research and advocacy in 2017.
+They transitioned into wildland fire and took their curiosity about leadership with them.
+Rachel began leading a wildfire crew in 2012, and took a step off the fireline and into research and advocacy in 2017.

 Their MA research on wildland fire leadership, The Wildfire Within: Firefighter perspectives on gender and leadership in wildland fire, offered a ground-breaking and industry-changing perspective.

 It was nominated by the Social Sciences and Humanities Research Council of Canada for the Nelson Mandela Award (2016), awarded the recommendation of distinction by Royal Roads University (2017), and nominated for the Governor General's Gold Medal Award (2017).

-Her current PhD project, Rise: A comparative study of leadership, diversity and inclusion in the avalanche and mountain professions focus on bringing these insights into the guiding and avalanche profession in Canada, the United States, and New Zealand, explores resilient and inclusive leadership amongst mountain professionals.
+Her current PhD project, Rise: An exploration of risk, inclusion + psychological safety in mountain guiding + avalanche professions worldwide focus on bringing these insights into the guiding and avalanche profession.

 For custom workshops, research assistance, or speaking engagements, contact her here.